 They are not only easy to apply for but also don’t have any collateral requirements.
 However, their interest rates are likely to be higher than Home Equity Loans or Home Equity Line of Credit.

-Know the Difference between Home Equity Loan and Home Equity Line of Credit
+Know the Difference between a Home Equity Loan and a Home Equity Line of Credit

 With a Home Equity Loan, you can receive funds all at once.

 On the contrary, a Home Equity Line of Credit will allow you to withdraw money as needed.
 This may be a better option when your home renovation project falls toward the higher end of the mid-range size.